flitz-be/landing-page/content/faq/_index.md

 You can change your profile picture on your account page.
 {{</ faq >}}

-{{< faq "What are the limits and the fees?" >}}
-- 1000 euro per month
-- Minimum transaction size: 5 euro
-- Maximum transaction size: 1000 euro

-The fees are (at the moment) 1.5%.
-The BTC-EUR rate that you get is dependent on our upstream liquidity provider, but we will ensure you get a very sharp rate.
-{{</ faq >}}
 {{< faq "What if I don't withdraw" >}}
 When you do not respond to our withdrawal requests for 2 weeks, we will invalidate the pending withdrawal and consider the funds as forfeited.
 {{</ faq >}}